-A: Open textbooks are created in many different ways.
-There are several open textbook publishing companies who follow the typical process of authoring, editing and reviewing books and provide compensation to authors.
-In other cases, authors or teams of authors are funded by grants from foundations or the government or supported by their institution.
-In short, open textbooks still cost money to create, but they're produced and distributed in a way that is more efficient and allows both students and authors to benefit.
+A: There are several open textbook companies that follow the typical process of authoring, editing, and publishing books.
+In other cases, authors or teams of authors are funded by grants from foundations, universities, or the government.

 Q: Are open textbooks the same as e-books?